mod_usertrack generates same cookie value on different lighttpd instances

 And you could of course your own usertracking with mod_magnet and the

-#2 Updated by olemartin about 4 years ago
+#2 Updated by olemartin over 4 years ago

 It should be enough, but apparently it isn't :-)

 I don't know much C, but from what I can understand from your code, it does something like this: